Temple Warning inscription: Translation

 The identity of the hypothetical stranger/foreigner remains ambiguous.
 Some scholars believed it referred to all gentiles, regardless of ritual purity status or religion.
 Others argue that it referred to unconverted Gentiles since Herod wrote the inscription.
 Herod himself was a converted Idumean (or Edomite) and was unlikely to exclude himself or his descendants.

+The partial inscriptions in the stone found in the Lion's Gate correspond with the text found in the previous analyzed complete text, a trancsription of the text found in that stone would be the following: